A message from the crew and staff of the S.S. Badger:

 - Sanitation will be an ongoing process during each sailing

-- Evening sailings have been cancelled to allow deep cleaning and sanitizing each night
+- With the exception of shoreline cruises our evening sailings have been cancelled to allow deep cleaning and sanitizing each night

 - We will be focused on paperless transactions for ticketing and on-board purchases where possible